netinfluence/SecureDisplayBundle/README.md

 ## Requirements

 Before installing this bundle, you need to have a working installation of [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle).

+Version 1.x is compatible with Symfony 2 _(2.3 - 2.8)_, version 2.x are compatible with Symfony 2.8 and 3.x

 ## Installation

 ### Step 1: Composer

 First you need to add `netinfluence/secure-display-bundle` to `composer.json`:

 ```json